jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_discoverywizard.md

 ---
 title: Connection Discovery Wizard
 summary: "The Connection Discovery Wizard is used to locate resources on the network to add as Spotlight connections.
-The Connection Discovery Wizard can be used to locate SQL Server instances hosted on Windows Servers and Windows Servers."
+The Connection Discovery Wizard can be used to locate SQL Server instances and Windows Servers."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfgmonitor_connect_discoverywizard.html
 folder: SpotlightEnterprise